Jordan Bell: Santa Cruz Warriors (2021)

-In August 2021, Bell joined the Atlanta Hawks for the 2021 NBA Summer League, scoring 6 points in 17 minutes on 3–4 shooting at his debut in a 85–83 loss against the Boston Celtics.
+In August 2021, Bell joined the Atlanta Hawks for the 2021 NBA Summer League, scoring 6 points in 17 minutes on 3-of-4 shooting in his debut in a 85–83 loss against the Boston Celtics.
 On September 24, 2021, he re-signed with the Warriors, but was waived as one of the last cuts before the start of the regular season.
 In October 2021, Bell joined the Santa Cruz Warriors.

 Chicago Bulls (2021–2022)

 On December 30, 2021, Bell signed a 10-day contract with the Chicago Bulls, the team that originally drafted him, using the hardship exception that became available when the Bulls had multiple players in the NBA's health and safety protocols.

 Return to Santa Cruz (2022)

 On January 9, 2022, Bell was reacquired by the Santa Cruz Warriors.

 Fort Wayne Mad Ants (2022)

 On January 31, 2022, Bell was traded to the Fort Wayne Mad Ants.